 “I don’t know,” I retort.
 “What has happened to him?”

-He doesn’t answer the question but instead just stares at me, like he’s trying to burn his way through my eyes and into my brain to read the thoughts that are racing through it.
-He looks like he’s enjoying the conflicting emotions of confusion and anger that are visible on my face.
+He doesn’t answer the question, but instead just stares at me, like he’s trying to burn through my eyes, and read the thoughts that are racing across my mind.
+He seems to be enjoying the conflicting emotions of confusion and anger that are visible on my face.

 “I’m sure you’ll find out one day,” he sneers.
 “Now get lost before I have you expelled.”